-It is equally important that teachers and non-teaching staff establish a connection with students, as learning cannot readily take place without mutual understanding, empathy, andrespect.
+It is equally important that teachers and non-teaching staff establish a connection with students, as learning cannot readily take place without mutual understanding, empathy and respect.

-The aim is to.
+The aim is to:

-- 1. To develop a caring school community where students can learn without any forms of barrier. - 2.
-Implement a consistent approach to discipline, where each student understands the consequences that comewith breaking rules and that no one is immune. - 3.
+- 1. To develop a caring school community where students can learn without any forms of barrier - 2.
+Implement a consistent approach to discipline, where each student understands the consequences that come with breaking rules and that no one is immune. - 3.
 Teaching and non-teaching staff being positive role models, modeling the appropriate behavior students should learn. - 4.
 Help students learn how to manage their feelings.
-Students learn how to express themselves in a positive manner, becoming assertive and not aggressive. - 5.
-Provide students with a clear set of rules, detailing appropriate behavior for inside and outside the classroom and the consequences and rewards supportingsaid rules. - 6.
-Provide a happy, secure environment, where children are encouraged to develop social skills to help them accepted and welcome in society as they grow and develop.
+Students learn how to express themselves in a positive manner becoming assertive and not aggressive. - 5.
+Provide students with a clear set of rules, detailing appropriate behavior for inside and outside the classroom and the consequences and rewards supporting said rules - 6.
+Provide a happy, secure environment, where children are encouraged to develop social skills . - 7.
+To help them to be accepted and welcomed in society as they grow and develop - 8.
+Intervening in play if the behavior exhibited is offensive, racist, unsafe or leads to bullying - 9.
+Being positive role models; as children learn behavior from adults

-- 7. Intervening in play if the behavior exhibited is offensive, unsafe or leads to bullying. - 8.
-Being positive role models as children learn behaviorfrom adults. - 9.
-Provide teachers with a clear plan of action when faced with students who exhibit behavioral problems or are proneto conflicts.
+10. Provide teachers with a clear plan of action when faced with students who exhibit behavioral problems or prone to conflicts.

-To achieve this and be successful in our endeavors it is expected that all member of the school community should be always prepared and will work diligently and responsibly and always be mindful of the overall school community, property, space, and the possession of others.
-Additionally, it is the school's responsibility to model the behavior it expects the students to learn, ensuring that the behavior is not disruptive to others, while keeping the environment clean, safe, and neat.
+In order to achieve this and be successful in our endeavors it is expected that all member of the school community should be prepared at all the times and will work diligently.

+The school community always be mindful of the overall school community, property, space and the possession of others.

+Additionally, it is the school's responsibility to model the behavior it expects the students to learn, ensuring that the particular behavior is not disruptive to others, while keeping the environment clean, safe and neat.